Two Acts, Book Musical, Rated PG

 daughters.
 With the help of a colorful and tight-knit Jewish community,

-Tevye tries to protect his daughters and instill them with tradition in
+Tevye tries to protect his daughters and instill them with traditional values in

 the face of changing social mores and the growing anti-Semitism of